Capability 13 · Lead Others

 - When friction shows up, there's a shared playbook for it, agreed before you needed it.

 The majority of conflict comes from implicit assumptions.
-You're assuming one thing, they're assuming another, and the conflict happens in the gap — I assume you'll tell me when you're stuck; you assume you're meant to figure it out alone.
-So the single highest-leverage move — for a new manager, for cofounders, honestly for friendships and romantic relationships too — is to proactively define the relationship: decide together how you'll communicate, how often, in which meetings, and how you'll give and receive feedback.
-Make the assumptions explicit before they collide.
+You're assuming one thing, they're assuming another, and the conflict happens in the gap: I assume you'll tell me when you're stuck; you assume you're meant to figure it out alone.
+Neither of us said it out loud, so neither of us knows we disagree — until the day it costs something.
+Unexpressed expectations are pre-booked conflicts.
+So the single highest-leverage move — for a new manager, for cofounders, honestly for friendships and romantic relationships too — is to proactively define the relationship before you need to: how you'll communicate, how often, in which meetings, and how you'll give and receive feedback.

 Write it down, then keep it alive